Houston Money Laundering Lawyer

 Our firm provides experienced and highly skilled defense representation to people throughout Galveston County and the Houston metro area who are facing money laundering charges, asset seizures and IRS actions.

 Because most of these cases are handled in the federal court system, having an attorney with federal court experience is ideal.
-Attorney Tad Nelson is a former assistant district attorney for Galveston County who has handled these types of federal cases in the U.S. District Court for the Southern District of Texas.
+Discussing white-collar crime in general terms can be difficult because there are many definitions of it and it includes many different types of crimes.
+However, Attorney Tad Nelson is a former assistant district attorney for Galveston County who has handled these types of federal cases in the U.S. District Court for the Southern District of Texas.
 He has also met the rigorous qualifications set forth by the Texas Board of Legal Specialization that a lawyer must meet before they can be designated as a Board-Certified Criminal Law Specialist.

 *The Texas Board of Legal Specialization certifies attorneys in 20 specific areas of law; certification in any of these areas requires substantial demonstrated experience and skill, positive peer evaluations, ongoing legal education commitments, and the passage of a rigorous test.